401javafinal6-21-19/DriveBadly/README.md

 ## Twitch Bot
 ### Twitch Bot Features
-1. **Hosted on Glitch** - Server wakes only needed, sleeps when not
+1. **Hosted on Glitch** - Server wakes only when needed, sleeps when not
 2. **TMI.js** Listens for the below discrete messages in twitch chat

 | Command     | Functionality                         |